cybergis/github-pages-demo/_sources/tutorial/github-pages.rst.txt

         Github Pages page in the Settings of your repo.

    Under the "Source" heading you will see a dropdown that says "None".
 Click on the dropdown and select "gh-pages" (this is where our workflow uploads the built site).
 For the folder dropdown, we can leave it as "/ (root)".
 When in doubt, you could check that branch to look for where your built site went.
-Click save
+Click save.
+It will take a couple of minutes for the 404 error to go away, but your page should eventually show up!